 All official communication to students from Victoria College will be sent to student's VC Pirate Portal email.
-Students will receive their login credentials for the VC Pirate Portal in an email to the personal email address that was supplied on the application once the application has been processed by the Office of Admissions.
+Students will receive their login credentials for the VC Pirate Portal once the admission application is processed by the Office of Admissions.